What is Dyne Testing?

 Destructive to the Part & the User's Health

-Dyne inks often contain a blend of at least two solvents, which have the potential to produce VOCs, also known as "volatile organic chemicals."
-These VOCs are recognized for their damaging effects on the environment and potential harm to those who handle them.
-Some dyne ink compositions are as simple as water and alcohol, but others carry either mild or significantly high toxicity levels toward humans.
+Dyne inks contain a blend of at least two solvents, which include VOCs, also known as “volatile organic compounds.”
+VOCs are recognized for their damaging effects to the environment and potential harm to those who handle them.
+Non-toxic dyne ink compositions based on water and alcohol are available, but because they rapidly change composition due to evaporation of the alcohol component, they are even less precise than the more common formulations based in part on formamide and 2-ethoxyethanol.

-Not only is dyne ink potentially damaging to the user, but it always damages the product.
-Once a dyne test has been conducted, the part is then rendered contaminated and unsuitable for further production use.
-This increases the rate of wasted product, and testing processes aren’t as reliable since it does not check each individual part surface.
+Not only is dyne ink potentially damaging to the user, but it is considered a destructive test.
+Once a dyne test has been conducted, the part is rendered contaminated and unsuitable for further production use.
+This increases the rate of product waste and does not permit 100% inspection.

 Polymer Testing vs. Testing Other Materials

-As mentioned, the ASTM standard for dyne testing was established based on examining non-absorbent polyethylene and polypropylene films.
-Consequently, using dyne tests on any other material should be studied comprehensively prior to use in order to ensure repeatability and reliability.
+As mentioned, the ASTM standard for dyne testing is based on examining non-absorbent polyolefins: polyethylene and polypropylene films.
+The standard makes clear that using dyne tests on any other material should be studied comprehensively prior to use in order to ensure repeatability and reliability.

 The Impact of Solvents